spinupwp/spinupwp-mu-plugin/README.md

 ## Install

-Copy the `src` directory to `/wp-content/mu-plugins`, giving a directory structure like so:
+Copy the contents of the `src` directory to `/wp-content/mu-plugins`, giving a directory structure like so:

 ```
 ├── wp-content